-On July 8, 2021, the Farm Credit Administration approved a proposed rule to revise its regulatory capital requirements to define and establish risk-weightings for High Volatility Commercial Real Estate (HVCRE) exposures by assigning a 150% risk-weighting to such exposures, instead of the current 100%.
-The proposed rule would further align the Farm Credit Administration's risk-weightings with other federal banking regulators and recognizes the increased risk posed by HVCRE exposures.
-Once the proposed rule is published in the Federal Register, the 90-day public comment period will commence.
+On July 8, 2021, the Farm Credit Administration approved a proposed rule to revise its regulatory capital requirements to define and establish riskweightings for High Volatility Commercial Real Estate (HVCRE) exposures by assigning a 150% riskweighting to such exposures, instead of the current 100%.
+The proposed rule would further align the Farm Credit Administration's risk-weightings with federal banking regulators and recognizes the increased risk posed by HVCRE exposures.
+The public comment period will end on January 24, 2022.

 On September 23, 2019, the Farm Credit Administration issued a proposed rule that would ensure the System's capital requirements, including certain regulatory disclosures, reflect the current expected credit losses methodology, which revises the accounting for credit losses under U.S. generally accepted accounting principles.
 The proposed rule identifies which credit loss allowances under the Current Expected Credit Losses (CECL) methodology in the Financial Accounting Standards Board's "Measurement of Credit Losses on Financial Instruments" are eligible for inclusion in a System institution's regulatory capital.
 Credit loss allowances related to loans, lessor's net investments in leases, and held-to-maturity debt securities would be included in a System institution's Tier 2 capital up to 1.25% of the System institution's total risk-weighted assets.
 Credit loss allowances for available-for-sale debt securities and purchased credit impaired assets would not be eligible for inclusion in a System institution's Tier 2 capital.
 In addition, the proposed regulation does not include a transition phase-in period for the CECL day 1 cumulative effect adjustment to retained earnings on a System institution's regulatory capital ratios.
 The public comment period ended on November 22, 2019.